Skip to main content

 3 mentions Positive Neutral Negative

-The emotional aspect of the game is marked by a sense of heartbreak and frustration, particularly regarding the developers' struggles and the abandonment of the project, which resonates deeply with players.
-Additionally, there are unsettling moments that evoke discomfort, highlighting a mix of emotions tied to the game's narrative and development journey.
+The emotional aspect of the game is marked by a sense of heartbreak, particularly regarding the developers' struggles and frustrations with the project's release, which many feel was forced despite its flaws.
+Additionally, there are unsettling moments in the game that evoke discomfort and confusion, contributing to a complex emotional experience.

 • “Just listening to the devs and how angry and depressed they were at being literally forced to put out what they knew was a broken mess was heartbreaking.”